joshclyde/game-please-thanks/backlog.md

 - [ ] typescript namespaces and how they build with webpack
 - [ ] naming conventions for literally everything
 - [ ] package.json documentation (I want to have documentation about why I have dependencies but I can't put comments in my package.json)
+- [ ] docusaurus? do i want to make my own documentation?

 ### Performance